microchip-pic-avr-examples/pic18f16q41-analog-serial-read-mplab-mcc/README.md

 # pic18f16q41 Analog-Serial-Read and LED Toggle

-In this example, we will show how to toggle a LED on and off for 500 milliseconds as well as showing how to create an analog-serial-read using a terminal emulator and potentiometer.
+In this example, we will show how to toggle a LED on and off for 500 milliseconds as well as how to create an analog-serial-read using MPLAB® Data Visualizer and a potentiometer.
 Both demos were featured in the Future Electronics webinar titled “Reduce Your Time to Market with the MPLAB® Ecosystem of Software and Hardware Tools” from November 3rd, 2021 which can be found [here](https://www.futureelectronics.com/resources/events/microchip-8-bit-technology-webinar-series).

 ## Related Documentation